Nuitka/Nuitka-website/doc/doc/roadmap.rst

 [ ] Document commercial Windows Service usage with examples.

-[x] Document Yaml format with a series of postings with examples.

 [ ] Tuple unpacking for values that support indexing should be optimized.

 ******************************
- Features to be added for 1.4
+ Features to be added for 1.6
 ******************************

 [ ] Update for MinGW64 on Windows to use gcc 12.x based on.

 [ ] Initial support for ctypes based direct calls of C code.

-[ ] Add support for ``list`` methods, things like ``append`` really should be optimized as well in the mostly existing operation nodes.